tom-gilbertsons-lab/bandit-data-modelling/README.md

 **Choice Classification**

-The script `choice_classification.m` runs though the behavioural data and classifies; using Kalman Filter modelled value, choices into Exploitative, Directed Explorative or Random Explorative.
+The script `choice_classification.m` uses the Kalman Filter representation of value to classify behavioural choices into Exploitative, Directed Explorative or Random Explorative.
 As before; algorithm originally written by Will Gilmour, see [Gilmour et.al.](doi.org/10.1093/brain/awae025) and was adapted for this refit.

 ## Parameter Recovery `./ParameterRecovery`

-NB: IB didn't know which model had 'won' (see discussion above) and due to time constraints, ran parameter recovery on all 4 'winning' models (AlphaSMP, AlphaSMEP, BayesSMP, BayesSMEP).
-So some delta rule data is in structs (but is unused in the revision) and some are stored in `./ParameterRecovery/AlphaParameterRecovery/`.
+NB: IB didn't know which model had 'won' (or what that really meant, see discussion above) so ran parameter recovery on all 4 'best' models (AlphaSMP, AlphaSMEP, BayesSMP, BayesSMEP).
+So some delta rule data is in structs (but is unused in the revision); and some are stored within `./ParameterRecovery/AlphaParameterRecovery/`.

 **Posterior Sampling**

-We developed a posterior sampling strategy to test parameter recovery across typical (not exceptional) posterior fits (rather than the means of posterior params).
+We sampled the posterior to test parameter recovery across typical (not exceptional) posterior fits (rather than the means of posterior params).
 The script `posterior_param_draw_ranks.m` selects K=5 posterior draws.
 For each subject, the 10000 draws are ranked by log likelihood value, top & bottom 10% are excluded, retaining draws ranked 1001:9000); and from this bulk of the posterior mass, 5 evenly spaced draws are selected, and the posterior parameter values sampled and stored in `posterior_param_draws_ranked.mat`.

 **Behavioural Data Simulation**

 The notebook `parameter_recovery_simulation_BAYES.ipynb` loads in behavioural data to obtain each participants walks.
-Simulations are run using stan (`./Stan/stan_simulations/`) simulating 3 repeats of each of the K=5 samples from the posterior (a total of 15 per participant).

-The simulated data are stored in `./simulated_data/YYYY-MM-DD-HH-MM-SS-simulations` and within this the stan `.csv`s are stored in directories as in a top level struct `simulations_stan_struct.mat` and there is a matplotlib plotting function at the end of the notebook if needed.
+Per participant, 3 repeats of each of the K-5 samples are simulated using stan (`./Stan/stan_simulations/`) (a total of 15 per participant).
+The simulated data are stored in `./simulated_data/YYYY-MM-DD-HH-MM-SS-simulations` and within this the simulated behavioural data is stored as `simulations_stan_struct.mat` (and also the stan generated .csvs are retained).
+There is a matplotlib plotting function at the end of the notebook if needed.

 **Simulated Behavioural Data Fitting**

-As before, we do parallelised stan fits in a notebook `parameter_recovery_fitting_BAYES.ipynb`.
+As before, we do parallelised stan fits in `parameter_recovery_fitting_BAYES.ipynb`.
 On our i9 24-core machine we can refit the 15 simulated sets from a single participant in approx, 25-45 minutes on the 4 cores (1 chain per core).

 We used empirical Bayes (not hierarchical) with priors taken from the distributions of the grand means of the posteriors, over all groups (see  (`./Stan/stan_simulations/`) .
 Though not included in the published analysis; the parameter recovery was poor for some of the delta learning rule parameters (especially alphas, which just regressed to the prior).
 We understand this can be adjusted by setting the initial value to [0,0,0,0]; but doing so and rerunning was out of scope as the delta rules were not the winning models).

-Here, fits are in  `fits/[group]/[model]/[subject]` and as before fits are written out as `.csv`  into `fits/[group]/[model]/[model_name]-YYYYMMDDHHMMSS_CHAIN.csv` so e.g. `AlphaSME_model-20251009150541_4.csv` is the 4th chain of one of our runs.
-Again; if you run the fits and abort mid run, there may be extra csvs in `fits/[group]/[model]/` that could cause issues in the postprocessing code.
+Here, fits are in `fits/[group]/[model]/[subject]/[model_name]-YYYYMMDDHHMMSS_CHAIN.csv`.
+Again; if you run the fits and abort mid run, there may be extra csvs in `fits/[group]/[model]/[subject]/` that could cause issues in the postprocessing code.

-`parameter_recovery_formatting.ipynb` formats the `.csv` stan fits for MATLAB and are saved as `parameter_recovery_draws.mat`.
+`parameter_recovery_formatting.ipynb` formats the .csv stan fits for MATLAB, and parameters of interest are stored in  `parameter_recovery_draws.mat`.

+**Parameter Recovery Analysis**
 `simulations_stan_struct.mat` and `parameter_recovery_draws.mat` are loaded into MATLAB using `parametter_recovery.m` which calculates the means and the HDI for each simulated parameter; storing this in `param_recovery_summary_stats.mat`.
-There is a plotting file (CHatGPT generated) to check these in `plot_param_recovery.m`,
+There is a plotting file (ChatGPT generated) to check these in `plot_param_recovery.m`,